-4.8 CONCEPT OF CONSUMER AND CONSUMER PROTECTION
+3.2 CONCEPT OF CONSUMER AND CONSUMER PROTECTION

 Customer is really the basic reason for the existence of a corporate house.
 The end of a business process is selling the product to the ultimate customer.
 If there is no customer for a product, that particular product has no meaning at all.
-And the future existence of such company is doubtful.
+The future existence of such a company is uncertain.
 Gandhiji had defined very nicely the importance of a consumer in the following words: